-- (a) Cash and cash equivalents consists of highly liquid investments which are traded in active markets. - (b) This class represents equities traded on regulated exchanges. - (c) These mutual funds seek long-term capital growth by investing at least 80% of their assets in stocks of non- U.S. companies that are primarily in developed markets, however the fund allows up to 35% to be invested in emerging markets. - (d) These mutual funds seek long-term capital growth by investing at least 80% of their assets in stocks of companies located in Asia, excluding Japan.

-- (e) The majority of the investments in this class seek maximum total return by investing primarily in commodity-linked derivative instruments.
-Assets not invested in commodity-linked instruments may be invested in inflation-indexed securities and other fixed income instruments. - (f) This class includes bonds of U.S. and non-U.S. issuers from diverse industries. - (g) This class invests at least 80% of its assets in directly in, or in derivative instruments that provide exposure to, emerging market bonds and other debt instruments denominated in the local currency of issue. - (h) This class represents a beneficial ownership interest in a pool of single-family residential mortgage loans.
+- (a) Cash and cash equivalents consists of highly liquid investments which are traded in active markets. - (b) This class represents equities traded on regulated exchanges. - (c) These mutual funds seek long-term capital growth by investing at least 80% of their assets in stocks of non-U.S. companies that are primarily in developed markets, however the fund allows up to 20% in 2012 and 35% in 2011 to be invested in emerging markets. - (d) These mutual funds seek long-term capital growth by investing at least 80% of their assets in stocks of companies located in Asia, excluding Japan. - (e) The majority of the investments in this class seek maximum real return by investing primarily in commodity-linked derivative instruments.
+Assets not invested in commodity-linked instruments may be invested in inflation-indexed securities and other fixed income instruments. - (f) This class includes bonds of U.S. and non-U.S. issuers from diverse industries. - (g) This class invests at least 80% of its net assets, plus any borrowing for investment purposes, directly in, or in derivative instruments that provide exposure to, emerging market bonds and other debt instruments denominated in the local currency of issue. - (h) This class represents a beneficial ownership interest in a pool of single-family residential mortgage loans.
 These investments are not backed by the full faith and credit of the United States government. - (i) This class seek long-term positive returns by employing a number of arbitrage and alternative investment strategies.
 The portfolio of instruments may include equities, convertible securities, debt securities, warrants, options, swaps, future contracts, forwards or other types of derivative instruments.